How to Decorate with Gray Wood Floors (Without Making the Room Feel Cold or Flat)

 Here’s what works:

-Natural materials like linen, rattan, caning, or boucle
+• Natural materials and textures like linen, rattan, caning, or boucle will create warmth and interest

 Avoid colors that are too cool, stark white, or overly shiny.
 These will emphasize the gray in a way that feels flat or harsh.